dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 The following `CallJsExample12` component:

-* Invokes the JS function `Helpers.longRunningFn` when the **`Start Task`** button is selected.
-A <xref:System.Threading.CancellationTokenSource> is used to manage the execution of the long-running function. <xref:System.Threading.CancellationToken.Register%2A?displayProperty=nameWithType> sets a JS interop call delegate to execute the JS function `Helpers.stopFn` when the <xref:System.Threading.CancellationTokenSource.Token?displayProperty=nameWithType> is cancelled.
+* Invokes the JS function `longRunningFn` when the **`Start Task`** button is selected.
+A <xref:System.Threading.CancellationTokenSource> is used to manage the execution of the long-running function. <xref:System.Threading.CancellationToken.Register%2A?displayProperty=nameWithType> sets a JS interop call delegate to execute the JS function `stopFn` when the <xref:System.Threading.CancellationTokenSource.Token?displayProperty=nameWithType> is cancelled.
 * When the **`Cancel Task`** button is selected, the <xref:System.Threading.CancellationTokenSource.Token?displayProperty=nameWithType> is cancelled with a call to <xref:System.Threading.CancellationTokenSource.Cancel%2A>.
 * The <xref:System.Threading.CancellationTokenSource> is disposed in the `Dispose` method.